sb-ai-lab/HypEx/.github/CONTRIBUTING.md

 ## Contributing to HypEx

-Thank you for your interest in contributing to HypEx!
-Before you begin writing code, it is important that you share your intention to contribute with the developers team.
+We're thrilled you're considering contributing to HypEx!
+Your contributions help keep HypEx robust and valuable.
+Here's how you can get involved:

 - First, please look for discussions on this topic in [issues](https://github.com/sb-ai-lab/HypEx/issues) before implementing anything inside the project.